|Understand your MSDS with the MS-Demystifier

 Action levels are not defined for all compounds.
 There are OSHA standards for a variety of chemical substances such as asbestos, benzene and lead.
 There are even OSHA action levels for noise exposure!

-If you are dealing with a substance which has a PEL and you exceed 50% of the PEL, you need to take appropriate action to monitor the levels and/or employee health on a regular basis.
+If you are dealing with a substance which has a PEL and you exceed 50% of the PEL or the action limit, you need to take appropriate action to monitor the levels and/or employee health on a regular basis.
 Consult your industrial hygienist, safety officer or local OSHA compliance (not enforcement) office for assistance (see below for contact information).

 See also: EPCRA, heavy metal, PEL, PPE, SARA, ventilation